 A profit-sharing arrangement is a qualified plan that allows an employer to contribute tax-deductible money to employee accounts.
 If the plan is a 401(k), employees can contribute pre-tax compensation to their accounts.
 You must include the money you withdraw from your profit-sharing account in your taxable income.
-Early withdrawals are subject to penalties.
+Early withdrawals, called distributions, are subject to penalties.
 If you receive distributions before the age of 59 1/2, the IRS imposes a 10 percent early-withdrawal penalty unless you roll over the distribution to another eligible retirement savings plan ... or unless you qualify for an exception.

 You can only withdraw profit-sharing money under certain circumstances.
 You will receive a distribution if your employer ends the plan without creating a replacement.
 You can take your money once you reach age 59 1/2 or if you suffer a qualified financial hardship.
 Reservists can withdraw their profit-sharing money if they are called to active duty lasting at least 180 days.
 If you die, your beneficiaries or estate receives the account assets.
 You can also grab your money if you leave your job or become disabled.

 Implications of Early Withdrawals